adam2o2/INFO/PRIVACY.md

 To verify your identity and provide a secure, personalized experience.
 To assist with gift recommendations by analyzing chat inputs and preferences.
 To store and retrieve your messages to maintain the continuity of conversations.
 Data Security and Storage All user data, including chat messages and email addresses, is securely stored in Firebase Firestore.
-You can find more details about Firebase’s privacy practices here: Firebase Privacy Policy.
+You can find more details about Firebase’s privacy practices here: Firebase Privacy Policy https://firebase.google.com/support/privacy.

 Third-Party Services We do not share your information with third parties for advertising or marketing.
 Any third-party services we use (e.g., Firebase Firestore) adhere to strict privacy and security standards.